Concept | SQL code recipes#

 When you Run the query, Dataiku writes this table into the storage location that you specified for the output dataset.

-Because Dataiku handles the table creation or deletion, insertion into the output table, and the automatic detection of the table schema, an SQL query allows you to focus on writing the main query.
+Dataiku handles the table creation or deletion, the insertion into the output table, and the automatic detection of the table schema.
+This means that an SQL query allows you to focus on writing the main query.

 SQL script#

-Furthermore, The output of an SQL script must be written to the same database where the input data resides.
+Furthermore, you must write the output of an SQL script to the same database where the input data resides.

 Recommendation#

-In general, we recommend that you use the SQL Query over the SQL Script for the reasons just discussed.
+In general, try using the SQL query over the SQL script for the reasons just discussed.
 There are two exceptions to this recommendation:

-When your SQL code has Common Table Expressions or
+• When your SQL code has Common Table Expressions or WITH statements that can’t be re-written.

 See also